Mohith190/Caltech-256-object-recognition/README.md

 Evaluation: The quality of the learned features is assessed via linear probing (training a linear classifier on the frozen AE encoder output).

-💻 Approach 2: Supervised Learning (Baseline)
+💻 Approach 2: Supervised Learning

 Model: ResNet-50 (trained end-to-end).